ChianNi/Intel_SD_Training/Readme_sd_training.md

    - run Antenna Checker (Magic) on the routed layout
 - if the checker reports a violation on the cell input pin, replace the Fake Diode cell by a real one (automatically inserting antenna diode when needed)

-Sign OFF- STA, DRC & LVS
+Sign OFF -STA, DRC & LVS
-RC Extraction: DEF2SPEF
+- RC Extraction (from routed layout): DEF2SPEF
-STA: OpenSTA (OpenROAD)
+- STA: OpenSTA (OpenROAD) –timing report
+- Physical verification DRC & LVS
-Magic is used for DRC and SPICE Extraction from Layout Magic and Netgen are used for LVS
+   - Magic is used for DRC and SPICE Extraction from Layout
-Extracted SPICE by Magic vs. Verilog netlist
+   - Magic and Netgen are used for LVS (Extracted SPICE by Magic vs Verilog netlist)